MorphDiv/TeDDi_sample/Reports/references/get_references.md

-Get the bibliographic references encoded in the 100LC input files
+Get the bibliographic references encoded in the TeDDi input files
 ================
 Steven Moran
 29 July, 2020